univention/univention-corporate-server/doc/manual/shares/umc.rst

      - This username and its permissions and primary group is used for performing all the file operations of accessing users.
-The username is only used once the user has established a connection to the Samba share by using his real username and password.
+The username is only used once the user has established a connection to the Samba share by using their real username and password.
 A common username is useful for using data in a shared way, yet improper application might cause security problems.